toolleeo/cli-apps/README.md

 * [TTV](https://github.com/caio-ishikawa/term-task-viewer) - terminal-task-viewer: a lightweight terminal tool to manage processes in Unix machines.
 * [vtop](https://github.com/MrRio/vtop) - Alternative to top with several additional stats.
 * [ytop](https://github.com/cjbassi/ytop) - TUI system monitor written in Rust.
+* [zenith](https://github.com/bvaisvil/zenith) - Sort of like top or htop but with zoom-able charts, CPU, GPU, network, and disk usage

 ## <a name="productivity"></a>Productivity